-In this previous post, I suggested that conversations taking place in virtual communities fostered by a digital marketing plan generated a feedback that was useful to assess and monitor the performance of a digital marketing strategy.
+In this previous post, I suggested that conversations taking place in virtual communities fostered by a digital marketing plan generate feedback that is useful for assessing and monitoring a digital’s marketing strategy’s performance.

-This feedback could generate a huge amount of valuable data (Big Data) that enable to create a knowledge base on what is being talked about, who is telling it, who is having a greater impact on brand image, products, people or organizations.
+This feedback could generate a huge amount of valuable data (Big Data) which enables the creation of a knowledge base for the topic being talked about, who is participating, who is having the greatest impact on brand image, products, people, or organizations.

-To specifically assess the conversation’s impact, it is necessary to pay attention (more than just listening) to what is being said through metrics (qualitative and quantitative) that reflect the perception that the members of the virtual community have on brands, products, people or organizations, being this perception an online reputation measure.
+To specifically assess the conversation’s impact, it is necessary to pay attention (beyond listening) to what is being said through metrics (qualitative and quantitative) that reflect the online community’s perception on brands, products, people, or organizations.
+After all, this perception is a way to measure an online reputation.

-In this sense, the purpose of this post is to show in a simple way how to carry out an active listening of conversations in social networks to evaluate the online reputation.
+With this need in mind, the purpose of this post is to show how to use the active listening of conversations in social networks to evaluate your online reputation.